k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 </table>

-## AI Environment - Permission Set
+## AI Environment — Permission Set

 The AI environment is a dummy environment set for AI-based synthetic entities generation.
 The AI environment is used as a target environment for the [AI training task](19_task_synthetic_data_generation.md#how-to-create-an-ai-training-task) and as a source environment for an [AI-based generation task](19_task_synthetic_data_generation.md#how-to-create-an-ai-based-generation-task).
 Therefore, the AI environment type must be **Both**.

-The **Read** permission on the AI environment grants a permission to generate new AI-based entities in the **AI-based entities generation** task.
+The **Read** permission on the AI environment allows users to generate new AI-based entities in the **AI-based entities generation** task.

-The **Write** permission on the AI environment grants a permission for an **AI training** task.
+The **Write** permission on the AI environment allows users to create and execute an **AI training** task.

-Note that even if a user does not have a permission set on the AI environment, the user can still [get pre-generated synthetic entities](19_task_synthetic_data_generation.md#loading-pre-generated-entities) from the Test Data Store and load them into the target environment (set in the Target component).
+Note: Even if a user does not have a permission set on the AI environment, they can still [retrieve pre-generated synthetic entities](19_task_synthetic_data_generation.md#loading-pre-generated-entities) from the Test Data Store and load them into the target environment.